Faruq-Feroz/bookstore-rest-api/README.md

 # Bookstore REST API

 This is REST based API to list, add, update and delete books.
-As it for beginners there will be no 3rd party packages, authentication and DB

 ### Build and run